amasin76/intranet-web-extension/README.md

 ## ⚙️ Usage

 - **Initial Files and Directories:**
-  click `[Tasks]` button, and paste the command in your terminal, then click Enter
+  Click `[Tasks]` button, and paste the command in your terminal, then click Enter
 - **Task Navigation:**
   Press the number keys on your keyboard to navigate to the corresponding task.
   For example, pressing the 1 key will scroll the page to task 1.<br />
   To navigate to a task with a two-digit number, hold down the Shift key while pressing the number keys.
   For example, to navigate to task number 12, hold down the Shift key and press the 1 key followed by the 2 key.
 - **Checker Control**, **Easy Quiz**, **Collapse Tasks:**
-  the user interface is simple and self-explanatory
+  The user interface is simple and self-explanatory

+## 🛡️ Privacy and Policies

+### Privacy

+- Our extension is designed to be offline-first, meaning that it does not rely on any external servers or backdoors.
+The extension is also open source, so you can verify its code and functionality for yourself.

+- We do not collect any personal data from our users.
+The only data we have access to is provided by Google Analytics, which shows us information such as the number of installs and uninstalls.

+### Policies

+- The purpose of our extension is to improve the user experience on the intranet.
+It is not intended to help users break any rules or engage in activities such as cheating.

+- If someone from the staff of the ALX SE notices something that is not in line with their rules, they can contact us and we will take appropriate action.

+We are committed to providing a safe and enjoyable experience for all users.

 ## ❤️ Contributing